SpinalHDL/SpinalDoc/spinal/getting_started.md

 Normally, this command must generate an output file `MyTopLevel.vhd` which corresponds to the top level *Spinal* code defined in `src\main\scala\MyCode.scala` which corresponds to the [most simple Spinal example](#example).

 From a clean Debian distribution you can type followings commands in the shell.
 It will install java, scala, sbt, download the base project and generate the corresponding VHDL file.
+Don't worry if it take time the first time that you run it.

 ```sh
 sudo apt-get install openjdk-7-jdk